affective-brain-lab/A-Selective-Effect-of-Dopamine-on-Information-Seeking-Valentina-Vellani-/README.md

 # A-Selective-Effect-of-Dopamine-on-Information-Seeking

-All_WTP_choice.csv cointaines all the data
+#All_WTP_choice.csv cointaines data for each trial
+#Data1 containes all data by subject (for figure N.2)